ELFI vs. SoFi: Student Loans Comparison

 If you want a dedicated customer support representative: ELFI

-ELFI provides you with a Personal Loan Advisor who offers you guidance at each step of the application and borrowing process.
+ELFI provides you with a Student Loan Advisor who offers you guidance at each step of the application and borrowing process.
 SoFi doesn’t offer a similar customer experience, so you’ll get less direction and support as you take out private student loans.

 Bottom Line: ELFI vs. SoFi – Which Lender is Better?

 Both SoFI and ELFI offer great perks for borrowers and either one is an excellent option for refinancing your existing student loans or for taking out new private student loans.